satvick16/esc180/README.md

-Course notes and labs for ESC180: Intro to Programming
+Course notes, labs and projects for ESC180: Intro to Programming